 YOU MAY ALSO LIKE: 35 Things You Need To Know Before Visiting China

 Go To An Agent

-These cost upwards from £250 per person (!!) on top of the cost of your visa (approx £160-£186 per person).
+These cost upwards of £250 per person (!!) on top of the price of your visa (approx £160-£186 per person).

 You may need to use this route if you’ve ever, for example, overstayed on a visitor visa anywhere in the world, if you have any criminal convictions, work in journalism or have political affiliations that might cause the Chinese Government concern.
 You should expect the fee to be higher in these cases to reflect the extra work involved.